-Kenaf a renewable resource not locked into limited locations and is not regulated is an other attractive feature, opening the door to creative options, for kenaf-investors.
+Kenaf a renewable resource is not locked into limited locations and is not regulated which opens the door to creative options, for kenaf-investors.

 Kenaf Partners USA has set out to provide proven kenaf seed varieties that can be harvested for seed/fiber/wood in any U.S. state.
-We are seeing returns i.e. plant one seed and get 100 or more seeds at the end of the season and 4-5 times more wood material per acre than a forest, plus tons of fiber per acre with unique properties for existing markets.
+We are seeing returns i.e. plant one seed and get 100 or more seeds at the end of the season and 4-5 times more wood material per acre than a forest, plus tons of fiber per acre with unique properties for existing and new markets.

 In order to do my part, I need to walk the talk to find out exactly what the successful actions are so they can be passed on to others.
 Working with experienced experts and specialists in each step from beginning to end and combining this package of knowledge and experience, with business practices based on statistics, we can discover the successful guidelines to work with throughout the U.S. Transparency provided to investors who see the results week to week based on the statistics in our organizations structure, can see we adapt and become effective in keeping the ball rolling in the right direction.

 The final result will be a business model (Stage 5 Business Model Plug and Play) with a basic foundation made up of vital components and then customized based on location and local markets and/or supply demands.

 This is about impact investing and 7 first principles covered in this video Regenerative Impact Investing